syncfusion-content/javascript-docs/js/PivotGrid/Relational-Export.md

 * PDF
 * CSV

-The PivotGrid control can be exported by invoking the **"exportPivotGrid"** method, with an appropriate export option as a parameter.
+The PivotGrid control can be exported by invoking the [`exportPivotGrid`](../api/ejpivotgrid#methods:exportPivotGrid) public method, with an appropriate export option as a parameter.

 ## JSON export